imixs/open-bpmn/open-bpmn.glsp-client/open-bpmn-model/README.md

 # Open-BPMN - Model

-The Open-BPMN-Model is a Node.js library and part of the [Open-BPMN](../../README.md) client library.
+The Open-BPMN-Model is a Node.js library and part of the [Open-BPMN](https://www.open-bpmn.org/) project.
 The module `@open-bpmn/open-bpmn-model` provides a library to map server side model objects to the GLSP Client library.
 The module also exports a set of helper methods to categorize model elements and navigate through the GLSP model index.

 The module can be used to extend the GLSP Client part of Open-BPMN.